aryagupta12/realtime-webrtc/README.md

 **Notes:**

 - work in progress
-- does not work with Azure OpenAI just yet; you need an OpenAI account and topped up on credits
+- works with OpenAI and Azure OpenAI; by default Azure OpenAI is used
-- WebRTC API is in preview (as of 2025-02-28)
+- WebRTC API is in preview

+Check .env.example for an example .env file.

 ## Features